dmfedorko/small-farming-enterprise-db/README.md

 ## Scope

-This database includes the necessary entities to track workers, machinery, fields, seeds, fertilisers, and yields within a small farming enterprise.
+This database, designed for CS50 SQL, includes the necessary entities to track workers, machinery, fields, seeds, fertilisers, and yields within a small farming enterprise.
 As such, the database scope includes:

 * Employees, basic identifying information about employees.
 * Salaries, annual compensation records for personel.